 Let’s pretend that you have a mastermind group focused on real estate investment.
 John, a member of the group, wants to mastermind about his divorce.
 Should that topic be allowed?

-It doesn’t matter what the primary topic of your mastermind group is, the purpose of most mastermind groups is to create success in your personal and professional life, as EACH PERSON defines success.
+It doesn’t matter what the primary topic or focus of your mastermind group is, the purpose of most mastermind groups is to create success in your personal and professional life, as EACH PERSON defines “success.”

 Ah…but what do you do when a member want to talk about something off-topic that is affecting his success?
 What are the rules and guidelines you use to figure out whether to allow that conversation to blossom or to nip it in the bud?